opensalt/opensalt-docs/docs/index.rst

    :width: 590 px

 To add items nested below the item created, the user will need to make this item a Parent item.
-Highlight the item on in the **Framework Display** and click on the **Make This Item a Parent** button in the **Item Detail Frame**.
+Highlight the item on in the **Framework Display** and click on the **Make This Item a Parent** button in the **Item Details Frame**.

 .. image:: static/OpenSALT_User_Manual_110.png
    :height: 252 px
    :width: 617 px

-The bullet icon on the left of the item in the **Framework Display** will update to reflect it is now a P**arent item**  and the buttons in the **Item Detail Frame** will update to allow the user to either downgrade back to a child with the **Make This Item a Child** button or to add a new child for this parent item with the **Add a New Child** *button.*
+The bullet icon on the left of the item in the **Framework Display** will update to reflect it is now a P**arent item**  and the buttons in the **Item Details Frame** will update to allow the user to either downgrade back to a child with the **Make This Item a Child** button or to add a new child for this parent item with the **Add a New Child** *button.*

 The user can toggle the item between **Parent or Child** as necessary by clicking the **Make This Item a Parent** or **Make this Item a Child** buttons respectively.